jhankim/slack-olapic/README.md

 # Local development

-Since this app is currently under development and is not published in the Slack App Directory, so the easiest way to install this integration into your workspace is to [create a new Slack app](https://api.slack.com/apps?new_app=1), and follow the instructions below.
+Since this app is currently under development and is not published in the Slack App Directory, the easiest way to install this integration into your workspace is to [create a new Slack app](https://api.slack.com/apps?new_app=1), and follow the instructions below.

 ## Ngrok